#1 in Sleep Product Research

 The average price of a Tempur-Pedic mattress (queen) is $3,241, while the average price of a Sleep Number bed (queen) is $2,668.
 In other words, on average, Tempur-Pedic is about 8% more expensive than Sleep Number.

-Sleep Number beds and the Tempur-Pedic Choice may require certain replacement parts over the course of their lifespans – parts that will likely be only partially covered under warranty.
+Sleep Number beds and the Tempur-Pedic Choice may require certain replacement parts over the course of their lifespans – parts that will likely be only partially covered or not covered at all under their warranty terms.
 A non-Choice Tempur-Pedic model, by contrast, is less likely to need any repair / replacement and, consequently, it may have a lower overall cost of ownership even though its initial price may be higher.

 Pain reduction refers mainly to back pain relief, but it can also refer to relief from hip, shoulder or other bodily pain.
 Both Sleep Number and Tempur-Pedic perform well on this issue overall – as well as, if not better than, any other mattress.